glassorg/ion/README.md

     X Use new types
     X Convert class variables to use a named Map.
     X Insert ConditionalDeclarations
-      Infer Types, Keep it going, infer them all.
+    X   Make binary expression rights dependent on binary expression lefts Infer Types, Keep it going, infer them all.
-      We need to infer chained conditional reference types by hand... if a is Point & a.x > 0 Insert Negations of ConditionalDeclarations into alternate branches of IfStatement Implement function to convert Expressions to Negative expressions.
+      We need to infer chained conditional reference types by hand... if a is Point & a.x > 0 toCodeString function memoize.
+      Insert Negations of ConditionalDeclarations into alternate branches of IfStatement Implement function to convert Expressions to Negative expressions.
           For instance not(foo < 0) => foo >= 0
-      Move Larger Types to Shared References to new temporary TypeDeclarations. toCodeString function memoize.
+->    Move Larger Types to Shared References to new temporary TypeDeclarations.
+        Where should we put the types... apparently in ion.types["name here"]

+  type Prime = Integer & isPrime(.)